 As we continue to work in a remote environment, the desire to eliminate ineffective remote meetings is an emotion we are all experiencing right now.
 Remote meetings are exhausting, lack collaboration and human connection, and waste time when done ineffectively.
-If we want to feel like our time is being well-spent, video conferences have to change, and as the leader of your team, you have the ability to make that change.
-It’s time to establish or reestablish ground rules.
+If we want to feel like our time is being well-spent, video conferences have to change, and as the leader of your team, you can make that change.
+It’s time to establish or re-establish ground rules.

 - Cameras must be on, no dialing in by phone only.

 - Look at the screen, not the camera dot.
 You have to be able to “read the room.”